- What is Zoom?

 - Go to wse.zoom.us and click on Host a Meeting and select the option that best suits your meeting

-- Open the Zoom desktop app and select start a meeting
+- Open the Zoom desktop app and select New Meeting

-- Open Zoom mobile app and click Start or Schedule Meeting
+- Open Zoom mobile app and click New Meeting or Schedule Meeting

 Invite some people to your meeting by either sending them the meeting link or using the Invite feature in Zoom.